Current students advising & resources

-Beth Gee is the academic advisor for the Master of Science in Computer Science & Software Engineering.
+Beth Gee is the academic advisor for the Master of Science in Cybersecurity Engineering.

-Students can schedule an academic advising appointment on Navigate (follow these steps when booking).
+Students can schedule an academic advising appointment on Navigate.

 We’ve compiled resources for students who will need to relocate to the Pacific Northwest to pursue their studies.
 View the Relocation Guide to learn about the housing, neighborhoods in the area, getting around, recreation and leisure, and life as a graduate student.